khanhnguyen15/project-madam-website/index.md

 | Conservative | Mean Female Scores | 10.339 |
 {: .tablelines}

-The results above would appear to present a slight leaning towards higher complexity for male, however a quick statistical test will prove that there is no statistical difference neither in the results Male vs Female neither in Liberal vs Conservative.
+The results above would appear to present a slight leaning towards higher complexity for male, however a quick statistical test will prove that **there is no statistical difference neither in the results Male vs Female neither in Liberal vs Conservative**.
 So we cannot claim that there are any gender biases in the way quotes are handled by the news sources we selected here.

 This is a good sign!
-At least in the metric of text complexity we cannot spot biases, so there seems to be some equality here :)
+At least in the metric of text complexity we cannot spot biases, so there seems to be some equality here. :)

 # Conclusion